initrd/irssi-pushover/README.md

   4. /pushignore help - should get you started in populating the ignore list.
   5. /set pushover_only_if_away [on|off] - if set to on, then you'll
         need to be set to away before we send notifications.
+  6. /set pushover_cooldown 1 - to turn on cooldown
+  7. /set pushover_cooldownpernick 1 - to turn on per-nick cooldown intervals